 Over 20 regional variants exist in the US, each parameterised for the growing conditions and important tree species of the different geographic regions.
 Interfaces also exist to help users import inventory data (or start from bare ground), perform model runs and display and support analysis of model projections.

 ESSA has worked with FVS for over twenty years, providing a variety of services:

 - Development and support of the Fire and Fuels extension.
 ESSA developed several models through a process involving interdisciplinary workshops, the creation of prototype models and model documentation, examination of model behaviour, followed by further testing, refinement, and preparation of training materials.

 - Calibration of new variants: ESSA is working with the BC Ministry of Forests, the University of British Columbia, and the Ontario Ministry of Natural Resources to help calibrate FVS for forests in parts of BC and Ontario.

 - Interface development and support: ESSA maintains and develops the Canadian interface to FVS/Prognosis.

 - Custom simulation runs: Members of ESSA’s Forestry Team have performed many thousands of FVS runs involving numerous variants, pest extensions, and management objectives.

 Keywords & Themes: Terrestrial resources / Fire / Disaster risk reduction / Hazard assessment / State transition models / Forest management / Data visualization

-PrognosisBC Version 4.2 is free to download, and is most frequently used through a graphical interface that allows users to design and carry out runs, save results, and produce graphic and tabular results.
-This version also provides stand visualization capabilities through links to the Stand Visualization System (SVS).
+PrognosisBC Version 4.2.2 and FVS-Ontario Version 3.6.6 are free to download, and are most frequently used through a graphical interface that allows users to design and carry out runs, save results, and produce graphic and tabular results.
+These packages also provide stand visualization capabilities through links to the Stand Visualization System (SVS).”